Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Acknowledgment

 Without loss of generality let $e_1>e_2$, so $\epsilon_1=\chi(e_1)< \epsilon_2\chi(e_2)$, then for $\alpha \in [0,1]$,

 where (a) follows because $\chi^{-1}$ is decreasing and $\chi$ is convex.
 This proves convexity of $\chi^{-1}$. \end{IEEEproof}

-\begin{IEEEproof}[Proof of Lemma \ref{lem:leafSize}] A directed rooted tree can be seen as a structure where directed lines originate from leaves and are eventually merged at the root node.
+\begin{IEEEproof}[Proof of Lemma \ref{lem:leafSize}] A directed rooted tree is a structure where directed lines originate from leaves and are eventually merged at the root node.
 Each non-leaf node merges lines coming from the level below it.
 Thus there are $L$ lines to be merged.

 As each node can have at most $k$ children, each non-leaf node can merge at most $k$ lines.
 Each non-leaf node can be thought of as a gadget/entity which can take at most $k$ lines as input and outputs one merged line.
 Consider any structure of the non-leaves that merges $L$ lines to $1$.
 In any of these structures if there is a non-leaf node with less than $k$ inputs, then replacing that with a non-leaf node with $k$ inputs does not increase the total number of non-leaf nodes.
 So for any tree there is a $k$-ary tree with the same number of leaf nodes, and no more non-leaf nodes.